 No term applies to the licence, which may be cancelled at any time and no compensation is payable.
 The department must approve all improvements or development work the licensee wishes to undertake.

-Trust lands have been set aside or dedicated under the Land Act 1994 and repealed Land Acts for community or operational purposes.
-Trust land is either a reserve or a deed of grant in trust.
+Trust lands have been set aside or dedicated under the Land Act 1994 and repealed Land Acts for community and operational purposes.
+Trust land is found across Queensland and includes many recreational facilities, parks and gardens, such as Anzac Park in Brisbane.
+Trust land is either a:

-Day-to-day management of trust land is generally the responsibility of the trustee.
-This is often the local government but can also be groups such as a showground trust or an incorporated sporting association.
+Trustees are appointed to manage and maintain the trust land.
+A trustee is often the local government but can also be groups such as a showground trust or an incorporated sporting association.

 The trustees are the owners of the land for the purposes of legal proceedings and can take action to remove trespassers or to protect property under their control.

-Members of the community may have the right to use trust land for the community purpose for which it was dedicated.
-However, they must also abide by any model by-laws or local laws made by the trustee.
+Members of the community may use trust land, however, they must also abide by any model by-laws or local laws made by the trustee.
 For details of these, contact the trustee.

 A road under the Land Act 1994 is defined as an area of land, whether surveyed or unsurveyed: